juek/Colorbox-Extender/README.md

 2. Upload the extracted folder 'Colorbox-Extender-master' to your server into the /addons directory

-3. Install using Typesetter's Admin Toolbox -> Plugins -> Manage -> Available -> Custom Sections
+3. Install using Typesetter's Admin Toolbox -> Plugins -> Manage -> Available -> Colorbox Extender

 ## License
 GPL License, same as Typesetter CMS.
 For bundled thirdparty components see the respective subdirectories.